Gladiators (1995 Australian TV series): Gauntlet

 The challenger has to run through a gauntlet while passing five gladiators armed with ramrods.
 The second and fourth having power pads to slow the challenger down.
-The challenger must run through the course within 30 seconds to earn 5 points but if they run through the course within 20 seconds, they earn 10 points.
+The challenger must run through the course within 25 seconds to earn 5 points but if they run through the course within 20 seconds, they earn 10 points.

 Hang Tough

 The challenger and gladiator begin on opposite sides of the arena, on raised platforms.
 Between them hangs a grid of suspended rings, similar to gymnastic rings.
 The challenger's task is to reach the gladiator's platform by swinging between the rings, scoring ten points if successful.
 The gladiator meanwhile, swinging in the opposite direction, would attempt to intercept the challenger and pull them down.
-If the challenger manages to hang on for the entire 60 seconds regardless if he/she knocks the gladiator, and reaches the fourth row of rings (painted red) but not the opposite platform, they score 5 points.
+If the challenger manages to hang on for the entire 60 seconds regardless if he/she knocks the gladiator, and reaches the fifth row of rings (painted red) but not the opposite platform, they score 5 points.